MJSafwan/mach-info/README.md

 # Usage

 ```
-Mach-O file parser

 Usage: ./mach_info <filename>

 Options:
 -h or -help                   : Displays this
 -head                         : Only shows header
 -seg64                        : Only shows segments
 -symtab                       : Only shows the symbol table
 -no-head                      : Hides the header
 -no-sec                       : Hides sections
 -no-sym                       : Hides the symbol table entries
 -seg64-info <seg64 name>      : Shows information about <seg64 name>
+-dump <seg64 name> <sec name> : Outputs the binary data of <sec name> in <seg64 name> to stdout
 ```